cdepillabout/termonad/README.md

 The following section describes the default keybindings.

-If you would like to configure termonad with your own settings, first you will need to create a Haskell file called `~/.config/termonad/termonad.hs`.
+If you would like to configure Termonad with your own settings, first you will need to create a Haskell file called `~/.config/termonad/termonad.hs`.
 A following section gives an example configuration file.